Fourth Day

 This lack of clear definition is problematic.
 Especially when you’re trying to distinguish between various types of content for marketing purposes.
 It would be better if there was a clear description.

-To establish what that should be, it’s worth revisiting the source of where the term originated.
+So to establish what that should be, it’s worth revisiting the source of where the term originated.

 The original purpose